 Order How to ****** a Farmhand in 10 Days from the book catalogue.
 Order the Art of War also just in case

 Invite Handsome Jimmy Pike from the neighbouring farm over for pie.

+Get Uncle Abe to cover the dirt floor with planks.
 As Mama always said a frozen dirt floor is just for the dirt poor.

 Bake Pie.
 Place on windowsill.
 Waft the smell Of hot pie over toward the woodpile where Uncle Abe is chopping wood.

 Invite Jimmy to play Gin Rummy the evening when Uncle Abe is mysteriously ill of a stomach complaint and sleeping in the barn.

 Show Jimmy Uncle Abe's tongue and groove method of log cabin construction.
 Ask Jimmy to show me the **** and pass method of using unmilled logs to **** up against each other without notching.

 Spike Jimmy's tea with ***.
 Show Jimmy the root cellar. **** up against Jimmy with notching.
 WITH LOTS OF NOTCHING.

 Fall pregnant.
 Tell Uncle Abe and have a shotgun wedding.
 Bake another special pie.

 When The Great Bard wrote his epic plays America was the new frontier A widening world of wonder.
 But now we look with eagle-eyed telescopes Out into the depths of space Beyond the beyond Back through countless miles and aeons To Thirteen point eight billion years ago When our universe appeared.